A NEW CONCEPT IN WAVE GENERATION TECHNOLOGY

 Ongoing maintenance requirements will be a major consideration in the final design, such that it may be wiser to choose the higher capital cost to reduce the ongoing maintenance cost.
 Minimising downtime for maintenance is a major consideration for an operation that aims to provide waves seven days per week.
 Composite materials are being considered where possible to minimise corrosion and we will most likely use concrete reinforced with Helix micro-rebar to strengthen the concrete, minimise cracking and reduce construction costs.
 The decision to use salt or fresh water will play a major role in design of the maintenance program.
 Thankfully, we have an expert team who are more than capable to provide the most reliable, cost effective solutions.

 The lake itself will require a footprint of circa 220m x 180m, plus surrounding stadiums/terraces and development.
-It can be scaled up depending on the requirements.
+It can be scaled up or down depending on the requirements.
 The complete facility may require the equivalent of 8-10 hectares, depending upon the availability of shared infrastructure (such as car parking) at the chosen site.
 The central tower could be up to 25m high at full scale and creates another recreation asset as it can be used for multiple purposes such as a viewing tower, rock climbing wall, entry point for surfers, solar and wind power generation.
 There are many design options as the pool edges can be shaped in a variety of ways, incorporating swimming areas, body-surfing, scuba, reef snorkeling, etc

 We aim to provide clean, healthy fun for people of all ages.
 Everyone Gets a Break!